bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-1-what-is-sound.md

 1. Our body interprets this information (our nervous system)
 1. Our senses are stimulated (we hear it via our sensory system)

+Why is it important to separate ourselves from the hearing of sound?
+Because sound is used to refer to two things (https://books.google.com/books?id=a1VVBQAAQBAJ&pg=PA15&dq=communication+acoustics&source=gbs_toc_r&cad=4#v=onepage&q=communication%20acoustics&f=false)

 *What are the signals our ears received?*

 *How is it that we “hear” this information?*